 The below resources contain information on University policies and guidance regarding sexual harassment, discrimination, and assault.
 This information will assist researchers in complying with agency-specific requirements and regulations.
 In addition to adhering to the requirements in sponsored awards, all members of the University community must review, understand, and comply with these policies and procedures.

-Code of Conduct (applies to corporation members, faculty, undergraduates, graduate and medical students, staff, volunteers and visiting scholars)
+Code of Conduct (applies to corporation members, faculty, undergraduates, graduate and staff, volunteers and visiting scholars)

-Code of Student Conduct (applies to undergraduates, graduate, medical, school of professional studies students)
+Code of Student Conduct (applies to undergraduates, graduate, and school of professional studies students)

 If you have any questions about the information contained in this statement or your responsibilities with respect to University or federal agency requirements, or if you would like assistance with your NIH, NSF, NASA, or other federally funded grants, please contact the following offices: